-Strategies for Tracking Administrative Costs fy the 2% cap amount first to understand your et for administrative costs.
-1 1 when direct administrative costs are incurred and documentation. fy key personnel associated with administering the am.
-Record their salaries and fringe. rt operating expenses of facilities required to nister the program.
-1 1 k spent administrative costs against the 2% cap ate on a monthly basis.
-1 1 act FPO if you have any questions about costs that qualify as administrative costs.
+Strategies for Tracking Administrative Costs

+Otiati agioc for fracking maintenative costs Identify the 2% cap amount first to understand your budget for administrative costs.
+Track when direct administrative costs are incurred and retain documentation.
+Identify key personnel associated with administering the program.
+Record their salaries and fringe.
+Report operating expenses of facilities required to administer the program.
+Check spent administrative costs against the 2% cap estimate on a monthly basis.
+Contact FPO if you have any questions about costs that may qualify as administrative costs.